Injury Claims for a Skiing or Snowboarding Accident in British Columbia

 When trying to sue a ski resort or another skier or snowboarder, you may face some challenges.
 It may be suggested that because you are willingly participating in an activity that can be dangerous and that has some inherent risks, you are not entitled to compensation.
 By gathering evidence that shows the other party has been negligent, the more likely you can overcome claims by the defendant that you voluntarily assumed the risk or that you contributed to your injuries.

-Speak to an Injury Lawyer Serving Burnaby & Surrounding BC
+Speak to an Injury Lawyer Serving Coquitlam and the Lower Mainland

-If you have been injured at a British Columbia ski resort, a lawyer at Spraggs & Co. will provide you with a free initial legal consultation.
-Ski and snowboard accident claims are handled by our personal injury lawyers in Burnaby, Surrey, Vancouver and throughout British Columbia.
+If you have been injured at a British Columbia ski resort, a lawyer at Spraggs Law will provide you with a free initial legal consultation.
+Skiing and snowboarding accident claims are handled by our team of experienced personal injury lawyers.
 We can quickly investigate the details of your accident and advise you of your legal options.
-Contact us online or at 1-866-939-3339 to discuss the details of your claim.
+Contact us online or at 1-604-359-1614 to discuss the details of your claim.